 There’s now plenty of workplace tech to help with a range of issues, like employee apps to help communication, productivity software to help meet targets, and advanced CRM features that make meeting customer needs much easier for frontline employees.

-Check with your finance team what sort of support they could offer here.
-They’ll be looking for a solid return on investment before shelling out the dollars though, so make sure that if you’re making a direct request for new software, you build a solid business case about why you need it.
+Check with your leadership team to see what sort of support they could offer here.
+They’ll be looking for a solid return on investment and plan before giving the green light, so make sure that if you’re making a direct request for new software, you build a solid business case about why you need it.

-The golden rule: never assume that your workforce will notice your efforts to improve things without you signposting it.
+The golden rule: never assume that your workforce will notice your efforts to improve things without you communicating it.

-Your workforce is busy, and meaningful change takes time — so even working at your hardest you’re not going to make everything perfect right away.
+Your workforce is busy, and meaningful change takes time — so you’re not going to make everything perfect right away.
 To really show your employees that you’ve taken their feedback on board, you’ll need to be explicit.

 When announcing any improvement plans, consider:

-- The channel that would work best: would more people see it via email, on a noticeboard or via an employee app?
+- The channel that would work best: would more people see it via email, on a noticeboard, or via a mobile-first employee app?

 You could also consider providing updates in person at company meetings, as this adds a welcome personal touch.

-Whilst big, organizational changes take time, there are smaller things you can do for your workforce in the meantime.
+Big, organizational changes take time, but there are smaller things you can do for your workforce in the meantime.

 Reworking the employee journey so there are more obvious routes for internal promotion takes time.
-Upgrading the coffee machine, setting up a couple of lunchtime clubs or getting a pool table for the break room does not.
+Easier things like upgrading the coffee machine, setting up a couple of lunchtime clubs, or getting a pool table for the break room does not.